MauroTravieso/MauroTravieso/README.md

 ---

-Big Data Engineer professional, and researcher, with experience in software application development in the Data Engineering/Machine Learning fields.
+Big Data Engineer professional and researcher, with experience in software application development in the Data Engineering/Machine Learning fields.
 Proficient skills in Big Data using the ecosystem tools for ETL/ELT pipeline development and analytics, mathematical algorithms, theoretical modeling, and adaptive programming.